 - Advantages: simplicity of set up and lighter weight

-- Best Environment: alpine areas that are cold and dry
+- Best Uses: alpine areas that are cold and dry

-- Double-wall Tents: Big Agnes Fly Creek HV UL2 (my choice)
+- Double-wall Tent, like the Big Agnes Fly Creek HV UL2

 - Advantages: multiple doors and vestibules, less interior condensation